5 Tips for Choosing the Right Summer Camp

-It’s that time of year that we are starting to try to figure out what to do about summer camp for our kids.
-Summer camps are a great way to structure the day during the long summer months.
-They offer opportunities for our kids to make new friends, have new experiences, learn new skills.
+Now is the time of year that families begin making their summer plans.
+Summer camps are a great way to enrich your child’s experiences during the summer months.
+They offer opportunities for kids to make new friends, try new activities, and learn new skills.
 But for us parents, it can be very daunting to choose the right summer camp programs for our children.
-There is so much to consider: program options, dates, costs, your child’s interests, friendships, and of course the importance of some downtime and family time.
+There is so much to consider: program options, dates, your child’s interests, friendships, and of course the importance of some downtime and family time.
 Where do we start?

-ESF Camps has dozens of different programs and experiences to choose from.
-Here are five tips to narrow your choices and find the best program for your child.
+ESF Camps has a wide variety of different camps and experiences to choose from.
+Here are five tips to narrow your choices and find the best programs for your child.

 1. Make a list of some of your goals and some of your child’s goals.